Writing to Your Loved One’s Transplant Recipients

 A Donor Family Advocate will review your card or letter and then forward it on to the appropriate transplant center or tissue partner who will, in turn, forward it to the recipient(s).
-Since your card or letter must be mailed to LifeSource and then forwarded, please allow extra time for it to reach the recipient(s).
-It may take several weeks after you’ve mailed it for the recipient(s) to receive it.
+Since your card or letter must be received by LifeSource and then forwarded, please allow extra time for it to reach the recipient(s).
+It may take several weeks after you’ve sent it for the recipient(s) to receive it.

 Unfortunately, there is no guarantee that you will receive a response.
 Many transplant recipients have said that they are overwhelmed with emotion and have difficulty expressing their gratitude in words.
 Some may take several months or years before they feel comfortable writing to their donor family.